Particular/docs.particular.net/nservicebus/gateway/index.md

 Internally in HQ, other business services may need more frequent updates, so model this with another logically different message, `PriceUpdatedForProduct`, which allows the use of the (pub/sub pattern)[/nservicebus/messaging/publish-subscribe] while communicating with other BS.

 The gateway doesn't support pub/sub (more on that later) but this isn't a problem since request/response is perfectly fine within a BS, remembering that those sites are physically different but the communication is within the same logical BS.
 So when using the gateway, the guideline is to model the messages going explicitly across sites.
-The following picture illustrates When extending the sample to include a sales service responsible for reporting the sales statistics so that the pricing service can set appropriate prices, the following picture:
+The following picture illustrates the sample and includes a sales service responsible for reporting the sales statistics so that the pricing service can set appropriate prices.

 ![Gateway Store and Headquarters example](store-to-headquarters-pricing-and-sales.png "Logical view")